AJ-RR/Ajay-JunkYardVGPU/README.md

 # Android

-Following section goes over how to build the applications in this repo on Android; the generated executables and object files are already available in this repo.
-If you are just interested in using this tool on pmOS, skip to the pmOS section below.
+This section goes over how to build the applications in this repo on Android; the generated executables and object files are already available in this repo.
+If you are just interested in using this tool on pmOS, skip to the pmOS section.

 While our Google Pixel Fold runs pmOS, the executables for Rutabaga, libaemu, and GFXstream must be built on Android for linking properly against Bionic.
 The workaround is to compile on Android, pull the executables to pmOS, and copy the necessary shared object files into corresponding directories.